rwx------/nginxConfigFormatterGo/README.md

 - neighbouring empty lines are collapsed to one empty line.
 - curly braces placement follows Java convention.
 - all lines are indented in uniform manner, with the given number spaces level (default 4).
-- whitespaces are collapsed, except in comments an quotation marks.
+- whitespaces are collapsed, except in comments and quotation marks.

 ## Build Requirements